rasfa98/MemberRegistry/README.md

 ## Prerequisites

-You need to download one of the applications that will run on your operating system.
-[Here is a link to the available versions](https://drive.google.com/drive/folders/12NIhRDNUtfFcx1tmsSPuYMdQtHc2Uace?usp=sharing)
+Each executable file is located in a separate folder for each operating system (osx-x64, win10-x64, ubuntu-x64)

-If you don't find a version that you can run you can install .NET Core SDK and run the project instead.
+If you don't find a version of the application that will work on your operating system you can install .NET Core SDK and run the project instead.
 [Here is a link to the framework](https://www.microsoft.com/net/download)

 ## Start the application